By Howard Schneider

 Yellen stood by her view that significant slack remains in the U.S. economy, even as she nodded to the counter-arguments of some of her colleagues who feel labour markets are tighter than she believes and inflation a risk.

 "There is no simple recipe for appropriate policy," she said, arguing for a "pragmatic" approach that focuses on incoming data without committing to a preset policy path.

 Ahead of her comments, a number of top Fed officials pressed their case for an early hike in benchmark rates, which the U.S. central bank has held near zero since December 2008.

 Philadelphia Fed President Charles Plosser, a voting member of the Fed's policy panel this year, and two non-voters - St. Louis Fed President James Bullard and Kansas City Fed President Esther George - all sounded warnings on the risk of falling behind the curve.

 "I'd rather see us start to raise rates earlier and try to go slow than to wait until the last minute," Plosser told Reuters in an interview in Jackson Hole.

-LABOR MARKET SLACK
+LABOUR MARKET SLACK

-Yellen said the Fed was struggling to determine the degree to which the still-soft U.S. labor market was suffering from long-term structural shifts beyond the central bank's reach as opposed to more temporary factors that low rates could address.
+Yellen said the Fed was struggling to determine the degree to which the still-soft U.S. labour market was suffering from long-term structural shifts beyond the central bank's reach as opposed to more temporary factors that low rates could address.